XDPierre/WebsiteRobotTester/README.md

 # WebsiteRobotTester
 Makes a request in a lot of diferent browser do check the stability of the site.

+Tips:.
+Don`t forget to create the .env file based on .env-exemple

 ## Running using docker compose
 ---
 `The browser can be viewed in the containers using RealVNC, better to see your code running in real time`